7 Games Like The Walking Dead

-The time-travel mechanic is very much the tentpole of the series — and Max will use it to save one of her punkish friends while searching for another one who went missing.
-By and large, the game’s characters are extremely well-written — and the same can be said for the town of Arcadia Bay, in which the game takes place.
+The time-travel mechanic is very much the tentpole of the series, and Max will use it to save one of her punkish friends while searching for another one who went missing.
+By and large, the game’s characters are extremely well-written, and the same is applicable for the town of Arcadia Bay, in which the game takes place.

-If you’ve ever wanted to see Telltale’s less pretentious take on an Alan Wake game, Life Is Strange is as close as you’ll likely get.
+If you’ve ever wanted to see Telltale’s less pretentious take on an Alan Wake game, Life Is Strange is as close as you’ll get.
 But it’s damn good fun, and the narrative will keep you hooked until the end.
 It’s one of the best interactive story games on the Xbox Series X /S, and fans of games like The Walking Dead will love it.

 Fahrenheit: Indigo Prophecy Remastered

 Most of us have that one older gamer friend, who’s always keen to point out how most of today’s games are shallow copies of other stuff.
 And if you were to ask them for a recommendation on games like The Walking Dead, they’d probably point towards Fahrenheit — before snobbily dissing you for never hearing about the game.

 Yes, while Telltale and Don’t Nod have thrived on their cinematic, choice-based adventures, they weren’t actually the first to enter the genre.
 In 2005, years before The Walking Dead would propel Telltale to its mainstream stardom — Quantic Dream would release Fahrenheit: Indigo Prophecy.